 - Eye Infection (a very rare symptom)

->

-> During the seasonal flu outbreaks, if you suffer from any of the symptoms, it is advisable to visit doctors or centers for disease control and prevention immediately.
-Inform the doctor if you have visited a farm, handled a deceased or a dead bird prior to cooking or come in close contact with any poultry at all.
+During seasonal flu outbreaks, if you suffer from any of the symptoms, it is advisable to visit doctors or centers for disease control and prevention immediately.
+Inform the doctor if you have visited a farm, handled a deceased or a dead bird prior to cooking, or come in close contact with any poultry at all.

->

-> Touching or coming in direct contact with the contaminated surface is a major risk factor.
+Touching or coming in direct contact with the contaminated surface is a major risk factor.

 You may be at high risk of being infected if:

 - You visit or own a poultry farm